Altinn/altinn-studio-docs/content/app/development/data/options/dynamic-codelists/_index.en.md

 Note that you can have multiple registrations of this interface.
 The correct implementation is resolved by finding the one with the correct id.

 The interface has a property `Id`, which should be set to the optionId, and a method `GetAppOptionsAsync` for resolving the options.
 This method accepts a language code and a dictionary of key/value pairs.
 Both parameters will typically be query parameters picked up from the controller and passed in.
-Allthough language could be put in the dictionary as well it's decided to be explicit on this particular parameter.
+Although language could be put in the dictionary as well it's decided to be explicit on this particular parameter.

 > Language codes should be based on ISO 639-1 or the W3C IANA Language Subtag Registry.
-The latter is built uppon the ISO 639-1 standard but is guaranties uniques of the codes, where as ISO 639-1 have conflicting usage for some codes.
+The latter is built upon the ISO 639-1 standard but is guaranties uniques of the codes, where as ISO 639-1 have conflicting usage for some codes.
 >

 ### Secured dynamic options